Huhngoku/ADVOCATE/doc/trace/trace.md

 # Trace

-The following is the structure of the trace T in BNF.
+The following is the structure of the trace T in EBNF.
 There is an extra, better readable explanation for all trace elements in the corresponding files in `traceElements`.
 ```
-T := L\nta | ""                                                 (trace)
+T := L\nT | ""                                                  (trace)
-t := L\nt  | ""                                                 (trace without atomics)
-a := "" | {A";"}A                                               (trace of atomics)
 L := "" | {E";"}E                                               (routine local trace)
 E := G | M | W | C | S                                          (trace element)
 G := "G,"tpre","id                                              (element for creation of new routine)
 A := "A,"tpre","addr","opA                                      (element for atomic operation)
-M := "M,"tpre","tpost","id","rw","opM","exec","suc","pos        (element for operation on sync (rw)mutex)
+M := "M,"tpre","tpost","id","rw","opM","suc","pos               (element for operation on sync (rw)mutex)
-W := "W,"tpre","tpost","id","opW","exec","delta","val","pos     (element for operation on sync wait group)
+W := "W,"tpre","tpost","id","opW","delta","val","pos            (element for operation on sync wait group)
-C := "C,"tpre","tpost","id","opC","exec","oId","qSize","qCountPre","qCoundPost","pos             (element for operation on channel)
+C := "C,"tpre","tpost","id","opC","oId","qSize","qCountPre","qCoundPost","pos             (element for operation on channel)
-S := "S,"tpre","tpost","id","cases","exec","chosen","oId","pos  (element for select)
+S := "S,"tpre","tpost","id","cases","chosen","oId","pos         (element for select)
 tpre := ℕ                                                       (timer when the operation is started)
 tpost := ℕ                                                      (timer when the operation has finished)
 addr := ℕ                                                       (pointer to the atomic variable, used as id)